vectara/react-chatbot/README.md

 <img alt="Retry message" src="images/messageWithError.png" width=350></img>

-Vectara's chatbot is also ready for use on mobile sites, taking the fullscreen when the chat window is opened:
+React-Chatbot is also ready for use on mobile sites, taking the fullscreen when the chat window is opened:

 <img alt="Mobile-friendly chat window" src="images/responsiveDemo.gif" width=350></img>